Ascension-Addons/Chatter/README.md

-# Addon Name
+# Chatter

-This is the repository for <Addon Name>.
+This is the repository for Chatter.
 Modified for Ascension.gg.